Digits-Partners/Articles/README.md

    2. Take advantage from an existing pre-trained word embeding network and transfer its learning to your specific task (smaller training set), in particular tasks like name entity recognition, core reference resolution, text sumurization

- 3. Similarities that hold in n-densional space, may not hold after t-SNE mapping. t-SNE algorithm takes an n dimensional vector and maps it a non-linear way to a 2-dimensional space
+ 3. Similarities that hold in n-densional space, may not hold after t-SNE mapping. t-SNE algorithm takes an n-dimensional vector and maps it a non-linear way to a 2-dimensional space

  4. One popular way of implementing the similarity function between two words -represented respectively by their associated embeding vectors u and v- is based on the cosine of the angle between the two emebeding vectors u and v, and is expressed as follows: